PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 **Country identifier**

-The _Country identifier_ field allows user to set the local country where their server is located.
-This field must be filled with country iso code in lowercase using the 'ISO 3166-1 alpha-2' standard.
+The _Country identifier_ field allows the user to set the local country where the server is located.
+This field must be filled with the country ISO code in lowercase using the 'ISO 3166-1 alpha-2' standard.

 **Save**